harshit110306/AI_Based_voting_system/README.md

-# AI Powered E-Voting System
+# AI Based Voting System

 This is an **AI powered e-voting system** built using: